FontaineRiant/wrAIter/README.md

 _The AI is repeating itself, help!_

-There are checks in place to reduce this problem, but they're sometimes unavoidable.
-Here are a few tips:
+With this implementation, this shouldn't happen anymore.
+Still, here are a few tips:
 * You can switch to choice mode and hit `< more >` until the AI gives you something different.
 * You can also try go along with your story with a radical change in the action, ignoring the AI until it catches up with you.
 * You can `/revert` back to a point in the story before it started failing.